makalu/makalu.github.com/ideas/_posts/2011-03-17-the-story-of-racesplitter.markdown

 excerpt: After a decade of successful client work, we at Makalu realized our dream of creating our own product—RaceSplitter, an iOS application for the timing of sporting events.
 This is the story of how it happened.
 ---

-This article was first featured on the blog at [37signals](http://37signals.com/svn/posts/2808-how-makalu-interactive-created-the-international-iphone-hit-racesplitter) (a company which has long been a role model for us).
+This article was first featured on the blog at [37signals](http://37signals.com/svn/posts/2808-how-makalu-interactive-created-the-international-iphone-hit-racesplitter)—a company which has long been a role model for us.

 ## Makalu — history of a service provider